clover-labs/jwt-fingerprint/README.md

 This is a example GoLang implentation of JWT authentication using fingerprints deployed on AWS Lambda using AWS SAM:

+This application implements JWT authentication including registration,login,silent login and fetching endpoints and shows usage of fingerprint for securing JWT token authentication.
+For explanation of the code please visit the BLOG POST.

 ## Requirements